Naga Chaitanya: Career

-Debut and breakthrough (2009–2012)
+Breakthrough and early struggle (2009–2012)

 Chaitanya debuted in 2009 with the film Josh, directed by Vasu Varma, in which he played a college student.
 Rediff.com wrote: "As a debutant, Naga Chaitanya has performed well.
 He has his moments where he's proven himself.
 There is always scope for improvement and one hopes that he will hone his skills in the years to come."
-Chaitanya won the Filmfare Award South for Best Male Debut.
+Chaitanya won the Filmfare Award for Best Male Debut - South.

 He next starred in the 2010 romantic drama Ye Maaya Chesave, directed by Gautham Vasudev Menon, which was simultaneously shot in Tamil as Vinnaithaandi Varuvaayaa, with a different cast and climax.
 He played a Hindu Telugu assistant director who falls in love with a Christian Malayali girl.
 A reviewer from Sify.com wrote: "Naga Chaitanya is at home in romantic scenes.
 His asset is his voice and his casual acting style.
 Chaitanya has improved his performance from his first film.
 He can now confidently act in more romantic films and strengthen his position."
 However, the reviewer felt that he should concentrate on his looks as he felt that Chaitanya looked "very boyish".
 The film was a success at the box office and went on to receive a cult status.
-He also received a nomination for Filmfare Award South for Best Actor Male.
+He also received a nomination for Filmfare Award for Best Actor – Telugu.

-After Ye Maaya Chesave, he paired up with Sukumar in 2011 for another love story titled 100% Love, in which he played a studious and egotistical college student who is the top ranker of his college.
+After Ye Maaya Chesave, he paired up with Tamannaah Bhatia in 2011 for love story titled 100% Love, in which he played a studious and egotistical college student who is the top ranker of his college.
+It was a box office success.
 His next film was Dhada (2011).
-The film's story is based on an engineering graduate student who was to complete his studies in the US and return to India in another 10 days.
-The Times of India wrote: "After good performances in his last two films, Naga Chaitanya doesn't live up to expectations.
+The Times of India wrote, "After good performances in his last two films, Naga Chaitanya doesn't live up to expectations.
 He has the same expression stuck on his face throughout the movie."

 His next release that year was Bejawada, directed by Vivek Krishna.
 The film saw Chaitanya portraying the role of a college student-turned-gangster.
 The film received negative reviews, with critics calling it his worst film.
 His performance was also panned by critics.
 The Times of India wrote: "This film might have even outdone "Dhada", in being called the worst film of Chaitanya's career.
 While the young actor still needs to work on his facial expressions, he was saddled with a poorly sketched character in this film, devoid of all heroism, and he fails to rise above it."